Common Career Mistakes and How to Avoid Them

 Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are some of the common mistakes people make when choosing for a job?
+What are some common mistakes that people make when they choose the right career?

 It’s never too late to change your career?

-How can I make myself stand from the crowd in my chosen field?
+How can I stand apart in my chosen field?

-What should I do if feeling stuck in my current job?
+What can I do if feeling stuck at work?

 Conclusion